jjsilva4/merge-conflict-test/home.md

-Where we're from, there's no sun.
+Where we're from, there's no sun

+Our hometown's in the dark.